- Meetings & Events

 You will be requested to upload the following materials:

-You should also arrange for a letter from the registrar or departmental Director of Graduate Studies attesting to ABD (all-but-dissertation) status.
-Send as an e-mail attachment to: firstname.lastname@example.org, or via fax to the AMS office (877-679-7648).
+You should also arrange for a letter from the registrar or departmental Director of Graduate Studies attesting to ABD (all-but-dissertation) status, to be submitted using the form available here.

 Please note: letters of recommendation, a curriculum vitae, and a bibliography are not required.